 Keep things interesting with some more composed dishes, like Home Chef’s Chipotle-Spiced Pork Tinga Stuffed Peppers with avocado crema and corn, Cozy Chicken and Black Bean Soup with pico de gallo and scallion crema or Sweet Chili Pork Lettuce Wrap with Crispy Rice Noodles – which is also a quick, easy 15 minute meal.

-AAA members get $110 off Home Chef in January.
-Start 2021 with balanced eats and less stress over dinner and grocery shopping.
+AAA members get $110 off Home Chef in January, February and March.
+So start 2021 with balanced eats and less stress over dinner and grocery shopping.

 What cozy, balanced winter meals would you like to try?
 Tell us in the comments.